 (c) Appeals.
 Certain programs contain express appeal options.
-Where not indicated, 10 Tex.
-Admin.
-Code §§1.7 and 1.8 include general appeal procedures.
-In addition, the Department encourages the use of Alternative Dispute Resolution methods as outlined in 10 TAC §1.17.
+Where not indicated, §1.7 and §1.8 of this chapter include general appeal procedures.
+In addition, the Department encourages the use of Alternative Dispute Resolution methods as outlined in §1.17 of this chapter.

-§1.32 Underwriting Rules and Guidelines
+§1.32.Underwriting Rules and Guidelines.